 However, today I didn’t feel like that.
 It was just so magical, standing at the bottom of a deep gorge, with moss covered rocks, and the way the light shone down.
 I was mesmerised.

 To get out, walk through to the other side, where you will have to go up some rocks.
 You will see there is a split in the gorge.
-You can go either way, but the main exit is to the right.
+Either way will work, but the main exit is to the right.

-You will need to go up a few rock steps, then again a few more to get out and to the top.
+You will need to go up a few stone steps, then again a few more to get out and to the top.

 Loop through the woods, or turn back